shaddockh/js_roguelike_tutorial/README.md

 * moved the logic from the playscreen that generates the world to a separate worldbuilder class to mimic the Java tutorial
 * modified the key bindings to also allow Vi style movement keys
 * created a CellularAutomataWorldBuilder object

+Tutorial 04
+====
+* Normal Tutorial 4 stuff
-* switched over to Bower to pull rot.js so we can get latest ** had to build a rot.js shim that can be used as a commonjs interface to the bower rot.js ** TODO: need to come up with a better build pattern for bower components
+* switched over to Bower to pull official rot.js so we can get latest ** had to build a rot.js shim that can be used as a commonjs interface to the bower rot.js ** TODO: need to come up with a better build pattern for bower components
 * Started adding in support for the blueprint manager (along with additional development of entity-blueprint system)

+Tutorial 05
+===
+* Normal Tutorial 5 stuff
+* x,y,map moved from Entity to mixin called "Position"
+* mixin.groupName renamed to mixin.type
+* added Entity.attachMixin from a previous work I did.
+In the prior work, I had mixins attached as sub properties a'la Dungeon Siege, but decided we probably don't need this level and it might not be optimal for Javascript
+* added Entity.hasMixin and have it look at either the 'type' or the 'name' and ignore case
+* added new mixin called Aspect that handles entity visuals
+* migrated the "draw" functions to the Tile object and the Aspect mixin instead of inside the play screen
+* TODO: look into the browserify plugin that converts a directory of files to a single JSON object (for entities and blueprints)